 Under the terms of the Cidel Custodian Agreement or the custodian agreement of the underlying funds, as applicable, Cidel Custodian or the custodian of the underlying funds, as applicable, is required to exercise the standard of care applicable to custodians under NI 81-102.
-However, Cidel Custodian or the custodian of the underlying funds, as applicable, will not be liable to an ETF, or an underlying fund, as applicable, for any loss of the ETF's, or the underlying fund's, as applicable, the Digital Assets held by a Sub-Custodian or a sub-custodian of the underlying fund's, as applicable, unless such loss is directly caused by Cidel Custodian's or the custodian of the underlying fund's, as applicable, gross negligence, fraud, wilful default, or the breach of its standard of care.
-In the event of such loss, Cidel Custodian or the custodian of the underlying fund, as applicable steps to enforce such rights as it may have against a Sub-Custodian or a sub-custodian of the underlying funds, as applicable steps to enforce such rights as it may have against a Sub-Custodian or a sub-custodian of the underlying funds, as applicable steps to enforce such rights as it may have against a Sub-Custodian or a sub-custodian of the underlying funds, as applicable, pursuant to the terms of the applicable Sub-Custodian Agreement or sub-custodian agreement of the underlying fund, and applicable law.
+However, Cidel Custodian or the custodian of the underlying funds, as applicable, will not be liable to an ETF, or an underlying fund, as applicable, for any loss of the ETF's, or the underlying fund's, as applicable, the Digital Assets held by a Sub-Custodian or a sub-custodian of the underlying fund, as applicable, unless such loss is directly caused by Cidel Custodian's or the custodian of the underlying fund's, as applicable, gross negligence, fraud, wilful default, or the breach of its standard of care.
+In the event of such loss, Cidel Custodian or the custodian of the underlying fund, as applicable, is required to take reasonable steps to enforce such rights as it may have against a Sub-Custodian or a sub-custodian of the underlying funds, as applicable, pursuant to the terms of the applicable Sub-Custodian Agreement or sub-custodian agreement of the underlying fund, and applicable law.